-Error: L6915E: Library reports error: The semihosting user_initial_stackheap cannot reliably set up a usable heap region if scatter loading is in use
+Error: L6915E: Library reports error: The semihosting user_initial_stackheap cannot reliably set up a usable heap region if scatter loading is in use user_setup_stackheap() supersedes the function user_initial_stackheap().
+Arm recommends not using user_initial_stackheap() if possible.

 You have most likely not re-implemented user_setup_stackheap() or you have not defined ARM LIB STACK or ARM LIB HEAP regions in the respective scatter file.